Introduction

 Vasodilation

 During the heat, the body dilates blood vessels to keep itself cool.
 This process, called vasodilation, brings blood closer to the surface of the skin so that heat can escape.
 This dilation reduces the pressure in the arteries, which lowers blood pressure.
+Vasodilation is your body’s cooling trick.
+Blood vessels near the skin widen, letting excess heat escape.
+But wider vessels mean blood flows more freely, and pressure against vessel walls decreases.
+This explains why blood pressure drops in hot weather.
+For people with naturally low readings, the effect can be more dramatic.

 Dehydration